 This was waiting in my inbox when I returned from my holiday at the beginning of the month.
 Sounds great, right?
 Sharing my experience of my favourite thing in life… travel.

-Me – “Don’t our blog posts normally relate to our work or digital?”
+Question – “Don’t our blog posts normally relate to our work or digital?”.

 So, how on earth can state and country-hopping across the USA and Canada relate in any way to digital I hear you ask?